-Hales Valley Trust incorporated on 14 November 2016 and opened on the 1 February 2017.
-There are 5 primary schools within the Trust.
+Hales Valley Trust was incorporated on 14 November 2016 and opened on 1 February 2017.
+There are currently 5 primary schools within the Trust.

 The Trust's primary source of income is from central government funding mainly comprising of the General Annual Grant ("GAG") from the DFE which is funded from the Education and Skills Funding Agency ("ESFA") and is received monthly.
 Use of this funding is restricted to particular purpose.
-The grants received from these sources during the period up to 31 August 2021 and the associated expenditure are shown as Restricted General funds in the statement of Financial Activities.
+The grants received from these sources during the period up to 31 August 2022 and the associated expenditure are shown as Restricted General funds in the statement of Financial Activities.

-The operating deficit (Restricted and unrestricted funds) for the period 1 September 2020 - 31 August 2021 is £2,426,000 (deficit 2020: £1,416,000).
-The operating deficit is the result of sound budget control procedures, which have been embedded in the Trust's daily financial management practice in accordance with the Academies Financial Handbook.
+The net surplus (Restricted and unrestricted funds) for the period 1 September 2021 - 31 August 2022 is £14,405,000 (deficit 2021: £2,426,000).

+The operating deficit, shown below, is the result of sound budget control procedures, which have been embedded in the Trust's daily financial management practice in accordance with the Academy Trust Handbook.